Compute

 Follow-up Procedure

-• After the one-click password reset plug-in is updated, you can add it to the startup items to ensure that the plug-in automatically starts upon ECS startup.
+• After the one-click password reset plug-in is updated, you can add it to the startup items if it cannot automatically start upon ECS startup.
 For details, see What Do I Do If the One-Click Password Resetting Plug-In Failed to Start?

-• After updating the one-click password reset plug-in, do not delete the CloudResetPwdAgent process.
+• After the one-click password reset plug-in is updated, do not delete the CloudResetPwdAgent process.
 Otherwise, one-click password reset will not be available.

-• The one-click password reset plug-in has been upgraded.
-New ECSs work in PIPE mode by default, preventing the plug-in from using service ports.
-Existing ECSs still work in AUTO mode, in which the plug-in randomly selects idle ports with the smallest port numbers ranging from 31000 to 32999.
+• If you have updated the one-click password reset plug-in, newly created ECSs work in PIPE mode by default to prevent the plug-in from using service ports.
+Existing ECSs still work in AUTO mode, in which the plug-in selects an idle port with the smallest port number from 31000 to 32999.